-Whole day masterclasses reviewing and illustrating some of the latest developments in particle physics research are held at the University of Birmingham's School of Physics and Astronomy every year around Easter time.
-They are part of a national series of masterclasses, supported by the Institute of Physics.
+Whole day masterclasses reviewing and illustrating some of the latest developments in particle physics research are held at the University of Birmingham School of Physics and Astronomy every year.

-Groups of AS Level students studying physics are invited to come along with their teachers to experience for themselves the excitement of the latest research.
+Groups of A-Level students studying physics are invited to come along with their teachers to experience for themselves the excitement of the latest research.
 Activities include:

 - Computer based activities where students can get hands-on experience of some of the techniques used by particle physics researchers

 - Q&A sessions with experts in the field